-Each of these credit unions and Co-operatives grew from the determination of migrant communities to build a secure future for themselves and future generations in Australia.
+Each of these credit unions and Co-operatives grew from the determination of communities to build a secure future for themselves and future generations in Australia.

-Today Dnister operates across all of Australia, has over 8,500 members and total assets of \$234m.
-Dnister is an Authorised Deposit-taking Institution (ADI) regulated by the Australian Prudential Regulation Authority (APRA) and is the largest ethic-based ADI in Australia.
+Today Dnister operates across all of Australia, has over 8,700 members and total assets of \$250m.
+Dnister is an Authorised Deposit-taking Institution (ADI) regulated by the Australian Prudential Regulation Authority (APRA).
+We are Australian owned and operated.